nodejs/node/doc/api/events.md

 - `n` {integer}
 - Returns: {EventEmitter}

-By default EventEmitters will print a warning if more than `10` listeners are added for a particular event.
+By default `EventEmitter`s will print a warning if more than `10` listeners are added for a particular event.
 This is a useful default that helps finding memory leaks.
 Obviously, not all events should be limited to just 10 listeners.
 The `emitter.setMaxListeners()` method allows the limit to be modified for this